 A first try to follow the wake of the old rafts and reach Mexico was done by the unfortunate

-Tangaroa-2was an expedition which 2006 sailed off with many expectations to results - perhaps due to the name Heyerdahl was involved - and Thor Heyerdahl was deeply respected in Peru - especially for his work with the pyramids of Tucume in North-Peru.
+was an expedition which 2006 sailed off followed by many expectations to results - perhaps due to the name Heyerdahl was involved - and because Thor Heyerdahl was deeply respected in Peru - especially for his work with the pyramids of Tucume in North-Peru.

 The raft was equipped with only Guaras and no rudder.
 The cruise turned out to be one sad case more, as after 10 years still not has verified any of the Guara-theories, as so many have expected.
-If they have a result, as they say they have, at least no research is published around the navigating and beating against the wind by Guaras = daggerboards.
+The Tangaroa-2 expedition among other had the objective: "To demonstrate the versatility of the navigation system with Guaras".
+If they have a result, as they say they have, at least no book is available with accounts around the navigating and beating against the wind by Guaras = daggerboards.
+But we have this article.

 A funny but crazy sidestep